BlackteaData/data-talks/readme.md

 ## Workshop 1

-- Brief overview of myself (10min)
+- Brief overview (10min)
 - Overview of cloud (15min)
 - Go through the different types of services available in the cloud (15min)
-- Baseline knowledge, covering database, data lake, networking, security (50min)
+- Baseline knowledge, covering database, data lake, ETL process, networking, security (50min)
 - Go through the architecture of the demo, explaining its components and why they are there (20min)

 ### Live demo!